Beyond Smoothed Analysis: Analyzing the Simplex Method by the Book: Introduction

 \paragraph{Running time bound} \Cref{sec:mathysection} folds the variable bounds into the constraint matrix and considers linear programs of the form

 where again every row of the matrix $A$ is assumed to have norm equal to $1$.
-Assuming that the right-hand side vector $\veb$ is perturbed with certain exponentially distributed perturbations of size $\eta > 0$, the expected number of pivot steps taken by the shadow vertex method to travel from the vertex maximizing a uniformly random objective vector $\vetheta \in \sfe$ to the vertex maximizing an objective $\vecc + \eps\vetheta$ is, by \Cref{cor:easytouse}, at most
+Assuming that the right-hand side vector $\veb$ is perturbed with two-sided exponentially distributed perturbations with rate $\eta > 0$, the expected number of pivot steps taken by the shadow vertex method to travel from the vertex maximizing a uniformly random objective vector $\vetheta \in \sfe$ to the vertex maximizing an objective $\vecc + \eps\vetheta$ is, by \Cref{cor:easytouse}, at most

-where $M > 0$ indicates the expected mean width of the feasible set and $N$ is the maximum absolute objective value.
-The condition number $\kappa \geq 1$ is a measure of the matrix $A$ and is assumed to be no more than $10^{10}$ in practice as described in \Cref{sec:bythebooksimplexfindings}.
-The ratio $N/\eps$ is essentially scale-invariant in $\norm{\vecc}$, but our analysis does require the linear program to be ``well-scaled'' in two ways: the feasible set must be scaled such that the mean width $M$ is bounded, and the constraint matrix must be scaled such that the rows of $A$ each have norm equal to $1$.
-In addition, scaling assumptions are required for the feasibility tolerances to be well-defined, and are common for state of the art software implementations as well, as described in \Cref{sec:bythebooksimplexfindings}.
-The perturbation size is chosen such that $\eta \cdot d \ln(n) \approx 10^{-6}$ is the feasibility tolerance.
-Our experiments on MIPLIB 2017 instances \cite{miplib} suggest that many LPs have a value of $M$ around $100$.
-Filling in the parameters with these plausible values yields a running time for Phase II, when solving an LP up to tolerance $\feastol > 0$, of
+where $M > 0$ indicates the expected mean width of the feasible set and $N$ is a proxy for the maximum absolute objective value.
+The ratio $N/\eps$ is essentially scale-invariant in $\norm{\vecc}$, but our analysis does require the linear program to be ``well-scaled'' in two ways: the feasible set must be scaled such that the mean width $M$ is bounded, and the constraint matrix must be scaled such that the rows of $A$ each have norm at most $1$.
+These assumptions are to be expected.
+Scaling assumptions are required for the feasibility tolerances to be well-defined, and are common for state of the art software implementations as well, as described in \Cref{sec:bythebooksimplexfindings}.
+The perturbation size is chosen such that $\eta \cdot \ln(n) \approx 10^{-6}$ is the feasibility tolerance.